eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 Just use a new instance of the right strategy and return it in your implementation of the ``getGenerationStrategy()`` method.

+**Note**: The generation strategy mechanism is API and you can create your own subclasses in the unlikely case that the three Acceleo proposes aren't sufficient for your needs.

 Using the Result View
 ________________________________________________________________________________